nazar256/parapipe/README.md

 5. Close pipeline to clean up its resources and close its output channel after the last message.
    All internal channels, goroutines, including `Out()` channel will be closed in a cascade.
+   It's not recommended closing pipeline using `defer` because you may not want to hang output util defer is executed.
 ```go
 pipeline.Close()
 ```